On orthogonal polar spaces

 We say that a well ordered chain of subspaces

-is an \emph{elliptic chain} of $\cP$ if any $\cE_i$ for $i=1,\dots,\mu,\dots$ is elliptic and $\cF$ is a hyperbolic subspace of $\cP$. \end{definition}
+is an \emph{elliptic chain} of $\cP$ if any $\cE_i$ for $i\geq1$ is elliptic and $\cF$ is a hyperbolic subspace of $\cP$. \end{definition}

 \begin{remark} It might be possible to extend Definition~\ref{dec} of \emph{elliptic subspace} and \emph{elliptic chain} also to polar spaces which are not orthogonal, by stating that a subspace $\cE$ of $\cP$ containing a frame $F$ of $\cP$ is ``\emph{elliptic}'' if, called $\cF$ the subspace of $\cE$ generated by $F$, we have $\cF\neq\cE$ and $\forall p,q\in\cF$ with $p\not\perp q$